chetan25/micro-frontends/README.md

 # Micro FrontEnd
 This is a simple implementation of Micro FE, where we have a Shell App that renders different UIs.

+## To run locally
+- Start the API server by running the following commands
+   > `npm run start` - will run the following commands concurrently `npm run server:api` and then `npm run dev`
+- To build and serve the Todos App
+   > `npm run server`
+- To build and serve the User Dashboard App
+   > `npm run server`
+- To run the App Shell
+   > `npm run start`

 ## What's in this Mono Repo
 This mono repo includes -
 - App Shell - This handles the loading and rendering of different UIs and the root level routing.